 Brian Nelson is a lead instructor at the Tactical Performance Center.
 He is a nationally-ranked competitor in 3-Gun, USPSA, IDPA, Steel Challenge, and other major matches.

-In 2016 Brian took 1st place in multiple major matches: Hard as Hell MultiGun, Tactical division; 3-Gun Nation Southeastern Region, Practical/Overall; Utah State USPSA Championship, Production; Berry’s Steel Open, Limited and PCC.
+Brian has wins in numerous major matches: Hard as Hell MultiGun, Tactical division; 3-Gun Nation Southeastern Region, Practical/Overall; Utah State USPSA Championship, Production; Berry’s Steel Open, Carry Optics, Limited and PCC.
 Brian is currently sponsored by Taran Tactical Innovations, Berry’s Manufacturing, PROOF Research, Leupold Optics, MGM Targets, and SoundGear.

 Rossen Hristov is a lead instructor at the Tactical Performance Center.
 He is a professional shooter and a highly qualified trainer with extensive experience in training security forces and counter-terrorism units.